 Securities other than trading purpose securities, held-to-maturity securities and investments in unconsolidated subsidiaries and affiliates are classified as "other securities" (available-for-sale securities).
-Stocks in other securities that have market prices are carried at their average market prices during the final month of the interim term, and bonds and others that have market prices are carried at their interim term-end market prices (cost of securities sold is calculated using primarily the moving-average method).
+Stocks in other securities that have market prices are carried at the average market prices during the final month of the fiscal year, and bonds and others that have market prices are carried at their fiscal year-end market prices (cost of securities sold is calculated using primarily the moving-average method).
 Other securities with no available market prices are carried at cost or amortized cost using the moving-average method.
-Net unrealized gains (losses) on other securities, net of income taxes, are included in "Stockholders' equity," after deducting the amount that is reflected in the interim term's earnings by applying fair value hedge accounting.
+Net unrealized gains (losses) on other securities, net of income taxes, are included in "Stockholders' equity," after deducting the amount that is reflected in the fiscal year's earnings because of application of fair value hedge accounting.

-- 4. Securities included in money held in trust are carried in the same method as in Notes 2 and 3. - 5.
+- 4. Securities included in "Money held in trust" are carried in the same method as in Notes 2 and 3. - 5.
 Derivative transactions, excluding those classified as trading derivatives, are carried at fair value, though some consolidated overseas subsidiaries account for derivative transactions in accordance with their local accounting standards. - 6.
 Premises and equipment owned by Sumitomo Mitsui Financial Group, Inc. (SMFG) and its consolidated subsidiary, Sumitomo Mitsui Banking Corporation (SMBC) are depreciated using the straight-line method for premises and the declining-balance method for equipment.
-They calculated the depreciation cost for the interim term by proportionally allocating the estimated annual cost to the interim term.
 The estimated useful lives of major items are as follows: